 El Castillo de San Felipe del Morro is the second-oldest freestanding fort in all the Americas.
 It was estimated to have been built as early as 1539.
 It’s located in Old San Juan and is a World Heritage Site and is a part of the National Park Service in the United States.
 It is now a museum that tourists can visit.
 To learn more visit here.

-What Should I Take To Puerto Rico?
+What Should I Take to Puerto Rico?

 Here are some essential items to consider for your trip to Puerto Rico: